-Human beings are uniquely wired to receive stories.
+Storytelling is what humans are naturally wired to do.
+Additionally, we are all uniquely designed to receive stories.
 Our brains instinctively try to put images together to make sense of what we see.
 The art of visual storytelling is the ability to use images to convey a certain message.

-Video, being a visual medium, is one of the supreme storytelling formats.
-If you want productions that will stay in your audience's mind, you must tell a story.
-This is true of the news, sitcoms, business presentations and wedding videos.
+Because video is a visual medium, it is one of the supreme storytelling formats.
+If you want productions that will stay in your audience’s mind, you must tell a story.
+This is true of the news, sitcoms, business presentations and even wedding videos.
 People may become interested by your stunning visuals and graphics, but the story is what will remain in their mind.
 On the flip side, your visuals can also contradict your storytelling.
 Using the wrong framing, lighting or music can actually send the wrong message.

 Additionally, the ability to tell your story visually, without dialogue, can open up the entire non-English speaking world.
 Learning the art of visual storytelling can help you communicate your message to a new audience.
-The key to learning visual storytelling is to observe how this is being done all around you.
+Observation is the the key to learning visual storytelling.
 For example, large corporations often use the same advertising around the world by simply changing a few graphics.

 To begin understanding visual storytelling, try this exercise: Turn your television to a drama that you have never seen and turn the sound off.
 Without hearing a single word, can you tell what’s happening?
 You may not be completely correct, but your mind will want to make sense of the story.
 How quickly do you begin to tell yourself the story?

 Continue watching until you can tell who is the villain and who is the hero.
 How can you tell the difference?
 Is it a matter of lighting?
 Is there a difference in the framing of the shot?
 Start watching TV and movies in this way; watch for the visual story.